Hamilton waiting on Wolff ahead of 2021 contract talks

 “Seeing Ron’s text, it really touched me inside,” said the champion, who first met Dennis as a 10-year-old go-karter.

-"He saw something in me that no one else did, except for my dad.
-He gave me an opportunity to showcase my abilities and learn and to grow.
-Without him, I most likely wouldn't have made it to F1."
+“He saw something in me that no one else did except for my dad.
+He gave me an opportunity to showcase my abilities and to learn and to grow.
+Without him, I most likely wouldn’t have made it to F1.”